mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 The crawler shape has a back-edge baked in.
 The pipeline shape doesn't, and every one of my failed attempts was an effort to bend that back-edge into a graph that was never designed to hold one.

-The crucial design decision they all share, stated more precisely:
+The design decision they all share, stated more precisely:

 {% mermaid() %}
 graph TD